Litiks/django-simple_unsubscribe/README.md

 Integration
 -----------

+1. Install with `pip install https://github.com/Litiks/django-simple_unsubscribe/archive/master.zip`
-1. Copy the 'unsubscribe' folder to your python working directory
+ - Alternatively: copy the 'unsubscribe' folder to your python working directory
 2. Add 'unsubscribe' as the FIRST ITEM in your settings.INSTALLED_APPS
 3. Add to your urls.py: `url(r'^unsub/', include('unsubscribe.urls')),`
 4. That's it!
 You're done!